-The doctor will perform the immediate or on-field assessment part of SCAT5 soon after the incident and then repeat the test in a distraction free environment.
+The doctor will perform the immediate or on-field assessment part of SCAT5 soon after the incident.
+They will then repeat the test later in a distraction-free environment.
 It may be repeated over a period of several days or weeks until the results are back to normal.
-It should be noted that this may take several weeks to normalise.
+This may take several weeks to normalise.

 For non-healthcare professionals, you can use the concussion Recognition Tool5 (CRT5) and this can be downloaded here and is a simplified version of the SCAT5 to assist in detecting if an athlete has suffered a concussion.